pulumi/workshops/esc-training/README.md

 - [AWS OIDC](https://github.com/pulumi/examples/tree/master/aws-ts-oidc-provider-pulumi-cloud)

-  - Create the Environment in code
+  - Create the OIDC Provider, if it does not exist.
-  - Create the OIDC Provider, if it does not exist
+  - Add the current Pulumi org as an audience, if it does not exist.
-  - Add the current Pulumi org as an audience
+  - Create the Environment.

 - [AWS Secrets Manager](TODO)